About this policy

 - a third party, such as another government agency, where authorised by law or with your consent (if possible)

-- a contracted service provider that provides services on behalf of the Commission, or assists the Commission with its human resources, communications, IT or other corporate activities.
+- an organisation contracted by the Commission to provide services on our behalf, or to assist the Commission with its human resources, communications, IT or other corporate activities.

-We will collect personal information through a range of different channels including when we communicate with you or your representative by letter, email, through our website and when you respond to a survey in which you are identifiable.
+We will collect person information through a range of different channels including when we communicate with you or your representative by letter, email, through our website and social media, when you respond to a survey in which you are identifiable and via the My Aged Care Service Provider Portal.
 We also collect personal information when you or your representative meet with us face to face or deal with us by telephone.

 Kinds of personal information we collect

-- other information about you such as your employment status and history, financial affairs, and your cultural and linguistic background
+- information about your employment status and history, financial affairs, and your cultural and linguistic background

 - information about your health and wellbeing, including any disabilities you may have

-- information about aged care services you provide, or that is provided to you
+- information about aged care services you provide, or that are provided to you

-- information about any family or other related persons such as partners, children, dependents, carers, and nominees or authorised representatives
+- information about any family or other related persons such as partners, children, dependants, carers, and nominees or authorised representatives

 If you send us your personal information when we don’t ask for it we will determine whether the information is relevant to our functions.
 If it is not, we may destroy or de-identify the personal information if it is lawful and reasonable to do so.